 - Excessive fatigue

-There is no cure for the flu.
-Some prescription antiviral drugs can be given to shorten the duration of the disease.
-Depending on the condition of the individual, the doctor will decide if these medications are necessary.
+Consequently, there is no cure for this respiratory ailment.
+Some prescription antiviral drugs can be given to shorten the duration of the disease so depending on the condition of the individual, the doctor will decide if these medications are necessary.

-The flu shot provides protection against the flu strains believed to arise in the upcoming flu season.
+Most noteworthy, the vaccine provides protection against the latest strains believed to arise in the upcoming season.